DeFiCh/dfips/README.md

 ### Step 1: Generating voting command on DeFiScan

 1. Under the `On-Chain Governance` tab on DeFiScan, select a proposal from the list that you want to vote on.
 This will bring you to the proposal details page.
-2. Within the details page, select ‘Submit proposal’.
+2. Within the details page, select ‘Submit vote’.
 You will be prompted to key in your masternode ID, followed by your voting choice.
 3. Once all details have been verified, a voting command line will be generated in the final step.
 4. Copy the voting command line.